mattermost/mattermost-handbook/contributors/contributors/how-to-run-a-hackathon.md

 This page outlines best practices and recommended steps for running a Hackathon.

 Previously, Hackathons have run twice a year with one coinciding with MatterCon.
-In future, Hackathons may be run 3 or 4 times a year.
+In future, Hackathons may be run three or four times a year.

 T-minus counts measure "working days" (weekdays other than major holidays concurrent in US and Canada) prior to the Hackathon day.
 All times are based on 8:00am ([Palo Alto Time](http://everytimezone.com/)) unless otherwise stated.